 - lights.

-There are also most important factors when it comes to bike parts are, do they work properly?
+The most important factors when it comes to bike parts are: Do they work properly?
 Are they safe and attached properly?
 Do they make any strange noises?
-If you answer no to any of these further investigation is required.
+If you answer no to any of these, further investigation is required.

 How long do bike parts last?

-There are many variables that affect the amount of time bike components last.
+Many variables affect the amount of time bike components last.
 Firstly, the bike components themselves, with some wearing quicker than others.
 It is recommended that a chain be changed every 1500 miles on road bikes.

 The next factor that affects it is how well it is looked after.
-If you are regularly cleaning your bike and not just riding hard every ride, you will find that bike components will last a lot longer, and you will find that replacements won’t come around as much.
+If you regularly clean your bike and not just ride hard every ride, you will find that bike components will last a lot longer and that replacements won’t come around as much.

 Maintenance is key for bike components